somanyadav/NU-Connect/README.md

 <b>Viewing AR ID Cards</b>

-Download EchoAR Go app from the playstore or appstore.
 The AR functionality will work in Andrid version 7 and above
 <br>

 ## Tech Stack